German-BioImaging/dtqueries/index.md

 Please note that the queries in this repository were written by the authors who are not domain experts in the disease areas.
 Suggestions for different queries on the disease areas are welcome using this [form](https://github.com/German-BioImaging/dtqueries/issues/new)

-## Future work
-Future editions of this demonstrator will include:
-* Direct linked-data validation and enrichment using [Shape Expressions](https://shex.io)
-* Federated querying of linked data where the data is hosted on multiple sources.
-* Direct download of linked data from the sources.

 ## Contents

 <ol>